 Since 2015, over 175 Canadian schools have gone wild, leading projects that help take care of nature so that it can continue taking care of us.
-Get inspired by our past grantees.
+Learn more about our past grantees.

 INTERESTED IN GOING WILD WITH WWF?

-We are inviting you to share your best ideas to help nature thrive in your school community.
-Primary and secondary schools from coast to coast can apply online for up to $500 to bring their project to life.
+Stay tuned to fall of 2020 for the next opportunity to share your best ideas to help nature thrive in your school community.
+Primary and secondary schools from coast to coast will be able to apply online for up to $500 to bring their project to life.

 We will be looking for projects that:

 - Protect or restore: Activities directly related to restoring, rehabilitating, or recovering natural ecosystems

 - Practice or monitor: Activities directly related to introducing new hands-on or digital practices that reflect the value of nature or develop new practices related to the impact of climate change